Getting Started

 npm run dev

 Prepending the renoun CLI ensures that the renoun process starts before your framework’s server.
-The CLI starts a web socket server that will watch for changes to the file system and communicates with renoun components.
+The CLI starts a WebSocket server that will watch for changes to the file system and communicates with renoun components.

-The Collection
+The Directory

-import { Collection } from 'renoun/collections'
+import { Directory } from 'renoun/file-system'

-const posts = new Collection({
+const posts = new Directory({

 })

-import { Collection } from 'renoun/collections'
+import { Directory } from 'renoun/file-system'

-const posts = new Collection<{
+const posts = new Directory({

 })

-import { Collection } from 'renoun/collections'
+import { Directory } from 'renoun/file-system'

-const posts = new Collection<{
+const posts = new Directory({

 })